buildingSMART/bSDD/Documentation/bSDD-IFC documentation.md

 ---

 ### 1. bSDD dictionary
-**In bSDD**, a dictionary (a.k.a., class system) is a standardised collection of object definitions, properties, materials, owned and maintained by one organisation.
+**In bSDD**, a dictionary (a.k.a., class system) is a standardised collection of object definitions, properties, and materials owned and maintained by one organisation.
 One organisation can own one or more dictionaries.

-**In IFC**, dictionary information are captured using _IfcClassification_.
-Below are the mapping rules, for different IFC versions.
+**In IFC**, dictionary information are captured using [_IfcClassification_](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcClassification.htm).
+Below are the mapping rules for different IFC versions.

 |                    | bSDD                      | IFC 4.3                      | IFC 4                      | IFC 2x3                    | IDS   |
 |--------------------|------------------------------|---------------------------------|-------------------------------|-------------------------------|---------|